YKLoh666/AACS1084-Past-Year-Answer/2020-APR/answer.md

 ### Question 2

 a)

-Text files store human readable characters.
+- Text files store human readable characters.
-Each line in the text file ends with newline(\n) character.
+- Each line in the text file ends with newline(\n) character.
-Text files are easily readable and modifiable.
+- Text files are easily readable and modifiable using text editor.

 b) (i)